The 27 Club: Tragic Stories of Addiction

 Just like everyone else in the 27 Club, Amy Winehouse is irreplaceable.
 There will never be another.
 (Razvan Iosif/Shutterstock)

 One year before releasing the ironic single “Rehab,” Amy Winehouse began experiencing extreme weight loss.
 At the behest of her father and her management team, she sought rehabilitation.
 Unfortunately, she left just fifteen minutes after entering.
 After leaving, Winehouse began a downward spiral.
-She became violent, admitting herself that her behaviors largely stemmed from her drinking.
+She became violent, admitting that her behaviors largely stemmed from her drinking.

 On July 23, 2011, Amy Winehouse joined the 27 Club.
 Despite remaining drug-free, she drank until she eventually succumbed to alcohol poisoning.
 Since her death, her father has blamed himself for not identifying the problem earlier.
 But no matter how much we beat ourselves up for their problems, we cannot raise the dead.
 Amy Winehouse possessed amazing talent.
 When it came to alcohol, however, she met her match.
-What once resulted in legal and personal issues eventually became a matter of life and death.

 Mitchell Winehouse and his fear that he led to his daughter’s entry into the 27 Club should resonate with anyone who has lost a loved one due to drugs and alcohol.
 Perhaps he could have staged an intervention and fought the problem before it escalated.
 But the friends and family of addicts and alcoholics rarely identify the disease until it spins out of control.
 And at that point, no one else can save them.
 The addict must make that choice for themselves.